RyanNgCT/CS2106-prep/Week 5/Lecture 5 - Interprocess Communications.md

 ## A. Motivation
 - processes can be independent (don't have any interaction between each other) or cooperating
-	- are usually isolated from each other by default
+	- are usually isolated from each other by default (i.e. isolated memory space)

 - hard for cooperating processes to share info $\implies$ memory space is independent and IPC mechanisms are needed